vaclav/mpscs/README.md

 The C# base language is expected to work only in the context of the JetBrains MPS workbench.

-It has been primarily tested on Windows 10, 64 bit.
+It has been primarily tested on Windows 10, 64 bit and Windows 7, 64-bit.
 It should work on Unix-like platforms as well, but maybe with minor problems, which should be, however, easily solvable by the user.